SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: II. First Limits on Diffuse Light at 1.25, 1.4, and 1.6 microns: First SKYSURF Results on Diffuse Near-IR Sky-SB Estimates at 1.25--1.6

 \n where \Tref\ is the ambient temperature of components listed in the HST references files, and $\Delta$T is a parameter describing the average change in temperature (compared to \Tref) of the HST components that is most consistent with the data below.
 Note that small values of $\Delta$T consistent with onboard measurements can alter the TD signal significantly, especially in the F160W filter, and thereby affect the values of any inferred diffuse light levels: e.g., a $\pm$1 K change in temperature corresponds to a $\pm$0.04 MJy/sr change in the Thermal Dark signal level in F160W.
 For the above WFC3/IR filter pairs, we define the goodness of fit as:

 \n where $\sigma$ is the error in the sky-SB measurements, index $j$ indicates the F125W filter and $i$ any of the other available WFC3/IR filters that paired-up with a given F125W observation within two days.
 Next, we find the best fit model by minimizing $\chi^2$.
 The F105W and F110W exposures with F105W/F125W and F110W/F125W ratios \cge 1.20 in Fig.~\ref{fig:thermfig}cd were not used, since they may have significant Geocoronal He II line emission at 1.083 \mum\ that can elevate their sky-SB.
 Using the data described above, we obtain a formal best fit of $\Delta$T$\simeq$+1.52 K for the \citet{Aldering2001} Zodiacal power-law slope of $\alpha$=0.73 (Fig.~\ref{fig:thermfig}c).
 If the slope $\alpha$ is allowed to vary as well, we can obtain temperatures as low as $\Delta$T=--1.62 K for a slope of $\alpha$=0.65 (Fig.~\ref{fig:thermfig}d).
 Hence, the best fit $\Delta$T and $\alpha$ are correlated such that somewhat larger $\Delta$T values imply a warmer telescope and therefore larger $synphot$ TD-values primarily in the longer wavelength WFC3/IR filters, which --- when subtracted from the above data --- imply a Zodiacal spectrum with a somewhat steeper power-law slope in Fig.~\ref{fig:thermfig}a--\ref{fig:thermfig}d.
-The best $\chi^2$ fit occurs for $\alpha$=0.66 and $\Delta$T = --1.15 K, which we adopt in the Tables of \S\ \ref{sec:results_diffuselim} as our nominal TD case.
+The best $\chi^2$ fit occurs for $\alpha$=0.66 and $\Delta$T = --1.15 K, which we adopt in the Tables of \S\ \ref{sec:results_diffuselim} as our nominal TD case. {Non-linearities in the Zodiacal spectrum have a relatively small impact on the implied thermal background.
+For example, adding a $\sim7\%$ bump in the spectrum from $1.4-1.6$ microns, similar to what is seen in \cite{Matsuura2017}, changes the best fit slope to $0.69$, and the $\Delta$T to --2.72K (which is consistent with our estimated uncertainties of $\sim2K$).}

 The results are shown in Fig.~\ref{fig:thermfig}c--\ref{fig:thermfig}d for this range of $\Delta$T and $\alpha$-values, with their associated range in Thermal Dark signal values given in Fig.~\ref{fig:thermfig}b.
 The cases shown in Fig.~\ref{fig:thermfig}b--\ref{fig:thermfig}d bracket the likely range in telescope ambient temperature values (Appendix \ref{sec:thermalappendix}).
 This results in a plausible range of F125W--F160W Thermal Dark signal values, with the most plausible ones subtracted from any diffuse sky-SB signal in \S\ \ref{sec:results_diffuselim}.
 The error range resulting from the TD signal predictions is summarized in Fig.~\ref{fig:eblfig_zoom} and bracket the range of $\Delta$T temperature variations that the above analysis implies (see \S\ \ref{sec:results_diffuselim}).